maannddyy/IR24W-A2-G20/README.md

-# DELET EVERYTHING BELOW BEFORE SUBMITTING
+# DELETE EVERYTHING BELOW BEFORE SUBMITTING
 ABOUT
 -------------------------
 This is the base implementation of a full crawler that uses a spacetime